11 Neurotransmitter Action: Ionotropic Receptors

 Nicotinic Acetylcholine Receptors

 Like glutamate receptors, nicotinic acetylcholine receptors are non-selective cation channels.
-Nicotinic receptors, though, are located primarily outside of the central nervous system and are primarily used at the neuromuscular junction.
+Nicotinic receptors are found throughout the nervous system but are especially prominent and are best know for their role at the neuromuscular junction outside the CNS.

 GABA and Glycine Receptors